Why Healthcare Is Ransomware's Primary Target

 Flat networks — where any device can communicate with any other — are a ransomware operator's preferred environment.
 Segmenting your network into isolated zones for clinical systems, administrative workstations, medical IoT devices, and guest Wi-Fi dramatically limits the blast radius when an intrusion occurs.
 A compromised administrative workstation should not be able to reach your EHR server directly.

-Pair segmentation with a Zero Trust Access model: require Multi-Factor Authentication (MFA) for all remote access, validate device health before granting network access, and apply micro-segmentation policies that enforce least-privilege at the network layer.
+Pair segmentation with a Zero Trust Access model: require MFA for all remote access, validate device health before granting network access, and enforce least-privilege at the network layer.
 The NIST SP 800-207 Zero Trust Architecture standard provides the definitive framework for implementation.
+For organizations building their first formal security framework, our NIST Cybersecurity Framework implementation guide walks through the process step by step.

 Backup Architecture That Survives Ransomware